About Me

 I’m an evangelist for knowledge sharing and best practices.
 I enjoy ensuring things are complete—documented, tested, released, and supported.
 The opposite rubs me the wrong way—unclear ownership, hard-to-find answers, or a lack of empathy.
 Those are the problems I want to dive into and fix.

 I highly value companies that buy into agile at every level of the business.
-Agile at scale requires trust at scale, and that is very hard to achieve.
+Agile at scale requires trust at scale,

 A little history